thatgeekyboii/Quick-Chat/README.md

 An Online Messaging App capable of sending texts,media files and much more..

-(The project is still under developmen....)
+(The project is still under development....)